 Americans keep no secrets about their best friends.
 According to the American Pet Product Association, pet ownership is still rising, and the battle between dog owners and cat owners is one where all parties win.
 Dogs are wonderful companion animals.

-The Labrador Retriever still rules but the German Shepherd, Golden Retriever, and breeds like the Bulldog are increasing the pet population.
+The French Bulldog still rules, but the German Shepherd, Golden Retriever, and breeds like the Labrador Retriever are increasing the pet population.

-Dog breeds are as unique as their dog owners, and our furry friends are a reflection that life is good for 90 million dogs in the U.S. It’s been a long-lasting friendship that started of necessity some 30,000 years ago.
+Dog breeds are as unique as their dog owners, and our furry friends are a reflection that life is good for 89.7 million dogs in the U.S. It’s been a long-lasting friendship that started off as a necessity some 30,000 years ago.

 First, we ate them; they ate some of us.
 Now they eat out of our hands.
 You have to wonder who the real winner is in this hooman-ex-wolf relationship.